One of you asked this.

 There are two possible ways to achieve this in Nginx web server.

 An Nginx module called nginx_cookie_flag by Anton Saraykin let you quickly set cookie flag as HTTPOnly and Secure in

 One thing you got to keep in mind that you need to build Nginx from the source code by adding the module.

 Once Nginx is built with the above module, you can add the following line either in

-server directive in respective configuration file
+server directive in the respective configuration file

 set_cookie_flag HttpOnly secure;

 By using proxy_cookie_path

 Another alternative option is to add the below syntax in ssl.conf or default.conf